KivalEvan/ChroMapper-ReWorkflow/README.md

 # ChroMapper ReWorkflow

-A plugin that just change workflow of CM to be more inline with official editor
+A plugin that just change workflow of CM to be more inline with official editor + QoL

 Features:

-* Just events so far
+* Event hover lane paste
+* Flexible v3 obstacle placement
+* Editing mode switch

 Known Issues: